bristol-su/support/UPGRADE.md

 - $request->user() now returns a control user
 - Middleware classes have been standardised
 - Removed support for the blade partials cookies_warning and analytics
+- Ensure you only use modern factories, including with reference to control

 ## v4.0